Topological superconductivity in quasicrystals: Conclusion

-\emph{Conclusion}--In this work, we have extended the 2D TSC model with broken time-reversal symmetry to 2D quasicrystals.
-We have shown that despite the aperiodicity, nontrivial topological phase can be realized in Penrose and Ammann-Beenker quasicrystals at low filling, where the Bott index is nonzero.
-When the Bott index $B=1$, both Penrose and Ammann-Beenker quasicrystals host a chiral surface bound state.
-Furthermore, by introducing a vortex at the center of the system in the $B=1$ phase, we have found two zero-energy, highly localized bound states, one along the surfaces and the other around the vortex center, irrespective of the underlying crystal structure.
-In contrast to the CdGM vortex bound states in trivial phase, the lowest energy of the vortex bound states in topological phase remains approximately zero regardless of the value of the chemical potential.
-We have further confirmed (not shown) that each of these bound states is a Majorana zero mode with half of its probability being a particle and the other half a hole.
-Our results indicate that a new setup of heterostructure using quasicrystals as in Fig.~\ref{fig:crystall}(c) is possible for realizing two-dimensional TSC.
+We have extended the 2D TSC model with broken time-reversal symmetry to 2D quasicrystals.
+We have shown that despite the aperiodicity, a nontrivial topological phase can be realized in Penrose and Ammann-Beenker quasicrystals at low filling, where the Bott index $B$ is nonzero.
+By assuming a uniform order parameter $\Delta$, we have observed that topological phase transitions to/from the TSC phase with $B=1$ are governed by Eq.~(\ref{murange}) in both quasicrystals, just as for systems with translational symmetry.
+When $B=1$, both quasicrystals host chiral surface bound states.
+Furthermore, by introducing a vortex at the center of the system in the $B=1$ phase, we have found two Majorana zero modes, one along the surfaces and the other around the vortex center, irrespective of the underlying crystal structure.
+In contrast to the CdGM states, the energy of the Majorana vortex bound state remains approximately zero regardless of $\mu$ and the vortex position.
+Our results indicate that a new setup of heterostructure using quasicrystals as in Fig.~\ref{fig:crystall}(c) is possible for realizing 2D TSC.

+Finally, it is interesting to explore possible fractal structure in 2D quasicrystals due to their inherent self-similarity, for example, in topological phase diagrams.
+In order to study such fractal structure, however, the local environment of each vertex in a quasicrystal needs to be taken into account by solving for the order parameter self-consistently.
+We have performed some preliminary self-consistent calculation of the superconducting order parameter.
+As found for regular $s$-wave superconductivity \cite{PhysRevB.95.024509,PhysRevB.100.014510}, the order parameter is not uniform in a quasicrystal when solved self-consistently.
+However, spatial fluctuations in the order parameter do not fundamentally alter the conclusions of the current work.
+By solving for the order parameter self-consistently, we have found the TSC phase with the Bott index $B=1$, where the Majorana zero mode appears along the surface boundary or at the vortex center.
+Detailed self-consistent studies of TSC in quasicrystals will be presented in a future publication.